laravel-enso/documentation/docs/frontEnd/datepicker.md

 a specific implementation, for example with a different styling.

 Properties:
+- `disabled` - `boolean`, optional, default `false`.
+If set to true, the component is disabled
 - `format` - `string`, optional, default 'd-m-Y', the date format
 - `locale` - `string`, optional, default `en`.
 If set to true, the component is disabled
 - `max` - `string`, optional, default `null`.
 If given, that will be the max date that can be chosen
 - `min` - `string`, optional, default `null`.
 If given, that will be the minimum date that can be chosen
+- `readonly` - `boolean`, optional, default `false`.
+If set to true, the component is readonly
 - `time` - `boolean`, optional, default `false`.
 If set to true, the component allows choosing the time
 - `timeOnly` - `boolean`, optional, default `false`.
 If set to true,